 Example of Completed Form I-9 for a Citizen of the United States

 All minors under 18 years of age who are employed in the state of California are subject to California's child labor protections and must have a permit to work.
-If your employee is under Age 18, please submit a work permit, HS diploma or Stanford ID in addition to the Form I-9 documents to remain in compliance.
+If your employee is under age 18, please submit a work permit, high school diploma, or Stanford ID in addition to the Form I-9 documents to remain in compliance.

 Example of Completed Form I-9 for a Lawful Permanent Resident